 This ordinance may be amended as provided for in RSA 673:3, 4, and 5.
-Upon petition of 25 or more registered voters to the Board of Selectmen for an amendment to this Ordinance, the procedures set forth in RSA 675:4 shall be followed.
-Petitions shall be received during the period of time 120 to 90 days prior to the annual Town Meeting.
+Upon petition of 25 or more registered voters to the Board of Selectman for an amendment to this ordinance, the procedures set forth in RSA 675:4 shall be followed.
+Petitions shall be received during the period of 120 to 90 days prior to the annual town Meeting.